 Grade Point Average (GPA)

-Applicants to the graduate programs should be well prepared and have a strong undergraduate GPA for the last 90 quarter hours or 60 semester hours of graded undergraduate course work to be considered for admission.
+Applicants should have earned at least a 3.0 grade-point-average (on a 4 point scale) for the last 90 graded quarter credits or 60 graded semester credits to be considered for admission.

 Quality and Difficulty of Courses Taken and Universities and Colleges Attended